undefinerds/libris/README.md

 ## Scripts

-For development we recommend run `npm run watch` and in another terminal `npm run electron` (until we handle different environments).
+For development we recommend run `npm run watch` and in another terminal `npm run electron`.

 ### npm start